usaid-cs/yesterday-i-learned/chemistry.md

 - Depending on who you ask, water can also be called [hydroxylic acid](https://en.wikipedia.org/wiki/Dihydrogen_monoxide_parody).
 - Clean stained plastic tupperware with [denture tablets](https://www.onegoodthingbyjillee.com/2015/07/20-things-you-can-clean-with-denture-tablets.html), which are [basically](https://en.wikipedia.org/wiki/Denture_cleaner#Ingredients) bleach, baking soda, and citric acid.
 - ["Carbonated water contains macronutrients that are essential to plant growth, according to researchers at the University of Colorado.
 The nutrients found in carbonated water are potassium, carbon, oxygen, hydrogen, phosphorus, sulfur and sodium."](https://www.hunker.com/12476437/the-effect-of-carbonated-water-on-plant-growth)
-- It is often commerically profitable to recover silver from [sewage sludge](https://en.wikipedia.org/wiki/Sewage_sludge#Heavy_metals) (20mg/kg or more).
+- It is often commercially profitable to recover silver from [sewage sludge](https://en.wikipedia.org/wiki/Sewage_sludge#Heavy_metals) (20mg/kg or more).
 - Assuming the specific heat capacity of water is 4.18 kJ/kgK ish, a 500mL cup of hot water (say at 60 degrees) releases about 50 Calories when reduced to 37°C. This is not a way to gain weight though, as hot water raises metabolic rate... which actually means you burn more fat.
 - The [Hill system/notation](https://en.wikipedia.org/wiki/Chemical_formula#Hill_system) conventionally controls how molecules are named: first carbons, if any; then hydrogens, if any; then every other element alphabetically.
 This is a convention, not a law: [ammonia (NH3) is an exception](https://www.quora.com/Why-is-water-written-as-H2O-and-not-OH2), as is HCN, NaCl, and anything ionic.
 - [Paraquat](https://en.wikipedia.org/wiki/Paraquat), not related to [kumquat](https://en.wikipedia.org/wiki/Kumquat), is extremely toxic.
 As "N,N′-dimethyl-4,4′-bipyridinium dichloride", this oxidising agent interferes with [electron transfer](https://en.wikipedia.org/wiki/Electron_transfer), which is common to all life.